-Section 42, \$\[1\]-The annual church meeting shall elect a Sunday school superintendent, church treasurer, church secretary, and not more than five elders and five deacons, or deaconesses.
-(Section 6, \$\[9\]).
+Section 42. ¶1-The annual church meeting shall elect a Sunday school superintendent, church treasurer, church secretary, and not more than five elders and five deacons, or deaconesses.
+(Section 60, ¶9).
 These officers shall be elected by secret ballot.
 If there be no election on the first ballot, the two names receiving the highest number of votes shall be voted for on the second ballot.
-Said officers are to enter upon their duties the first day of the conference year, and continue until the first day of the next year, or until they are removed, as hereinafter provided.
+Said officers are to enter upon their duties the first day of the conference year, and continue until the first day of the next year, or until their successors are elected and qualified, or until they are removed as hereinafter provided.